infiniteCrank/GoCodeBot/backend/go_corpus.md

 Proper resource management in Go is vital for writing efficient and bug-free applications.

-### Managing Goroutines
+### Managing Go-routines

-- Ensure goroutines terminate when they're no longer needed.
+- Ensure go-routines terminate when they're no longer needed.
 Use channels to signal when to stop:
   ```go
   done := make(chan struct{})
   go func() {